The following statistics should call our attention to one thing:

 But it is not just these statistics that should call us to inspection.
 The mainstream results (or lack thereof) we are seeing in the modern American church should catch our spiritual eyes and cause pause, reflection, and study.
 It is not the God of the plan or the plan of God that lacks power or fruit.
 Maybe we have twisted or presumed our way into unscriptural leadership in the church community.
 Maybe we are right on track.
 Who knows?
 God does.

-Join us for a study of the "pastoral epistles" of 1/2 Timothy and Titus.
+Please enjoy these audio files from our study of the "pastoral epistles" of 1/2 Timothy and Titus.
 Let us together check ourselves against the measure of the "perfect law of liberty."

 Week 6: [1 Timothy 6] Spiritually Focused sermon audio